 - What parts of the paper are questionable?
 (E.g., methodology, omissions, relevance, presentation.)

-- Most homeworks will include an additional specific question (or several) regarding the topic, such as challenging you to come up with and defend a proposed solution.
+- Most homeworks will include an additional specific question or two regarding the topic, such as challenging you to come up with and defend a proposed solution.

-Your assessment does not need to be particularly formal, but it needs to reflect a thoughtful assessment of the paper.
+Your writeup does not need to be particularly formal, but it needs to reflect a thoughtful assessment of the paper.
 Writeups should generally aim for a total of around 2 pages of thoughtful content.
 They can be shorter if you write concisely; if longer, that may mean you have trouble trimming your discussion effectively (a skill researchers need to develop!).

 It is understandable that you may find parts of some papers baffling or inaccessible.
 Flag these and don't kill yourself trying to absorb them - same goes for technical fine points - but use prudence in this regard.
 You should be able to extract a solid amount of technical material from each paper.

 In general, I try to provide feedback on homework assignments.
 However, the size of the class may make it infeasible for me to do so for each student for each assignment.
 If so, I may limit the feedback I provide for some of your assignments.
-That said, if there are particular elements of your assessment for which you'd like direct feedback, indicate them in your writeup.
+That said, if there are particular elements of your assessment for which you'd like direct feedback, indicate them at the top of your writeup.